Less than 1 minute video explanation of what it is

 AudioSource, the song will loop to the beginning when it reaches the end of file.

-Those two points are stored in a separated asset file called
+Those two points of time are stored in a separated asset file called

 No need to place any special